cyborgsage/hospitals_in_tx/README.md

 ## Future Research

+I would like to map the locations of hospitals across Texas.
+To do this, I will need longitude and latitude coordinates for each hospital.
+I will make maps for 2005 and 2020, showing the locations of the 200 new hospitals and maybe the increased access in more remote locations.

 ## References

 Texas Inpatient Public Use Data File: https://www.dshs.texas.gov/thcic/hospitals/Inpatientpudf.shtm <br>
-Big shout to Amar Kuppannan for inspiration.
-Check out his related blog here: https://medium.com/@ML_Treasures/forecasting-mortgage-rate-and-scraping-analyzing-the-realestateinvesting-subreddit-9ba4f1cb74b1
+Big shout to Amar Kuppannan for inspiration, check out his related blog here: https://medium.com/@ML_Treasures/forecasting-mortgage-rate-and-scraping-analyzing-the-realestateinvesting-subreddit-9ba4f1cb74b1 <br>

 ## Repository Structure